patrickgombert/erlang-koans/README.md

 ### Erlang Installation

-See the <a href="http://www.erlang.org/doc/installation_guide/INSTALL.html"> installation guide</a>.
-Be sure to install version 17 which includes the much anticipated map feature!
+Use the included `Makefile` if you have docker installed, otherwise see the <a href="http://www.erlang.org/doc/installation_guide/INSTALL.html"> installation guide</a>.